-In an interview with NBC Sports earlier this month marking the anniversary of 9/11, Ranadive recalled the days after 9/11 and how he was the subject of racism and fear.
+In an interview with NBC Sports marking the anniversary of 9/11, Ranadive recalled the days after 9/11 and how he was the subject of racism and fear.

 "I had a goatee in those days... and some people, in addition to the color of my skin and how I looked, they assumed I was Arab or Muslim,” Ranadivé recalled.
 “Of course, this shouldn’t have happened even if I was Arab.
 But they would sometimes make comments to me like, ‘Look at what you people have done.’”

-Backstory: Kim Pegula is a South Korean-American businesswoman and President of both the Buffalo Bills and Buffalo Sabres.
+Kim Pegula is a Korean American businesswoman and President of both the Buffalo Bills and Buffalo Sabres.
 She oversees the day-to-day business operations of each team and is the first female president of both a NHL and NFL team.
-On October 8, 2014, Pegula and her husband Terry became only the second owners of the Bills.
-The couple purchased the Sabres in 2011 and their sports ownership extends to the NLL Buffalo Bandits and Rochester Knighthawks and the AHL Rochester Americans.
+On Oct.
+8, 2014, Pegula and her husband Terry became only the second owners of the Bills.
+The couple purchased the Sabres in 2011 and their sports ownership extends to the National Lacrosse League's Buffalo Bandits and Rochester Knighthawks and the AHL Rochester Americans.

-Speaking with ESPN earlier this year Pegula said her experience has both a female and person of color in an ownership position has given her a perspective few others have.
+Speaking with ESPN in 2020, Pegula said her experience has both a female and person of color in an ownership position has given her a perspective few others have.

 "My experiences in a male-dominated sport have been wonderful, for the most part.
 But there are moments that have been — let's say — unique," she said.
 I've been mistaken a few times for a fan or a game-day worker, having been questioned and asked for my ID or credential in team areas — and I'm guessing it's because I don't look like a typical NFL owner."

-Backstory: Arte Moreno, a Latino Vietnam veteran bought the Angels in 2003 for $184 million seven months after the team won its only World Series championship.
+Arte Moreno, a Latino Vietnam veteran, bought the Angels in 2003 for $184 million seven months after the team won its only World Series championship.
 Currently the team is valued at nearly $2 billion by Forbes.
-Moreno and his development company reached agreement in December with the city of Anaheim to buy Angel Stadium and the surrounding parking lots for $325 million.
+Moreno recently purchased the stadium from the city of Anaheim for $125 million.

 At the time, Lasry had to be talked into the deal, he told CNBC in 2018.
 But looking back four years later, he has no regrets: “It was a good investment,” Lasry said.